XirtamInteractive/DaneCallaghan/README.md

 ## Required Skills:
  - Communication Skills.
 The adviser needs to listen and understand the clients needs, and be able to convey information to the client
  - Research Skills.
-Advisers need an ability to look at the client's situation, and research appropraite products and strategy to ensure the client's objectives are met.
+Advisers need an ability to look at the client's situation, and research appropraite products and strategies to ensure the client's objectives are met.
  - Time Management.
 An adviser needs to be organised to deliver the advice in a timely manner.
  - IT Skills.
 Adviser need a working knowledge of various compluter applications such as Word, Excel, Outlook, CRMs and other IT related equipment.
  - Before December 31 last year, advisers could have a minimum of a Diploma of Financial Planning and legally be allowed to give advice.
 This was limited to their skill level, as advisers can't give advice on anything they don't have experience with.
 Following the Royal Comission, the standards for formal education have now changed.
 By 2024 advisers will be required to have a related degree such as economics, business (financial major) or commerce and complete bridging courses as required.
 There is also an option for previously registered advisers to complete a Graduate Diploma of 8 subjects if they don't have a related degree.